 Hello again!
 Thank you for wanting to get to know me better. :)

-My first name Meziah Ruby, but I go by Meziah (mee-sha) in casual conversations.
+My first name is Meziah Ruby, but I go by Meziah (mee-sha) in casual conversations.
 For formal/professional contexts, please use my full first name wherever applicable (e.g., for shortened citations, please use M. R. Cristobal).

 In my spare time, I make YouTube videos and wonky pottery.